Update · May 17, 2026

-There is a lot of noise around llms.txt right now.
-I want to give you a more honest answer than most of what is circulating.
+There's a lot of noise around llms.txt.
+I want to give you a more honest answer than most of what's circulating.

-I actually have an llms.txt on my own site.
-I think it is worth having if the rest of your house is in order.
-But I have watched too many clients chase shiny new formats while ignoring the things that actually drive visibility.
-So let me walk you through what this is, what it is worth, and when it actually makes sense to prioritize it.
+I actually have an llms.txt on my own site, and I'll explain why I kept it below.
+But I've watched too many clients chase shiny new formats while ignoring the things that actually drive visibility.
+So let me walk you through what this is, what it's worth, and when it actually makes sense to prioritize it.

 What is llms.txt?